Simple totally disconnected locally compact groups separated by finiteness properties: Examples

-We claim that $L$ is in fact a flag complex with the desired properties.
-By construction, $Q$ acts on $L$ by automorphisms.
-One can check that $Q$ acts transitively on oriented edges, that every edge lies inside a triangle and that $L$ is homologically $1$-connected over $\Z$, see the GAP code in the Appendix.
-For the theoretical background on this construction, we refer the reader to \cite{bridson+haefliger}*{Chapter III.$\mathcal{C}$}.

-Finally, we need to show that $L$ is not simply connected.
-This follows from a covering space argument: One can check that every closed loop in the link of any vertex has length at least $6$.
+The property not shown in the Appendix is that $L$ is not simply connected.
+This follows from a covering space argument: Every closed loop in the link of any vertex of $L$ has length at least $6$.
 As $L$ is a triangle complex, it follows from \cite{bridson+haefliger}*{Chapter II, Proposition 5.25} that $L$ has non-positive curvature.
-Hence, by the Cartan--Hadamard theorem the universal cover $\Tilde{L}$ is a $\operatorname{CAT}(0)$ space.
-By \cite{bridson+haefliger}*{Chapter II, Proposition 5.10} the triangle complex $L$ has the geodesic extension property, so does its universal cover $\Tilde{L}$.
-By \cite{bridson+haefliger}*{Chapter II, Proposition 5.8}, the universal cover $\Tilde{L}$ contains a geodesic line.
-As $L$ is bounded, it does not contain a geodesic line.
+By the Cartan--Hadamard theorem the universal cover $\Tilde{L}$ is a $\operatorname{CAT}(0)$ space.
+By \cite{bridson+haefliger}*{Chapter II, Proposition 5.10}, $L$ has the geodesic extension property, so does its universal cover $\Tilde{L}$ which contains a geodesic line by \cite{bridson+haefliger}*{Chapter II, Proposition 5.8}.
+However, $L$ is bounded and so does not contain a geodesic line.
 Hence, $L$ and $\Tilde{L}$ are not homeomorphic and $L$ is not simply connected.